 - At many moderate-cost duty stations, E-5 through O-3 BAH rates are close to or above the monthly VA loan payment on a median-priced local home

-- Buying with BAH makes the most sense when you have at least 3 years at the station, local market conditions support it, and a disability rating eliminates or reduces the funding fee
+- Buying with BAH may be worth evaluating when you have at least 3 years at the station, local market conditions support it, and a disability rating eliminates or reduces the funding fee

-- At PCS, the mortgage doesn't stop when you leave — you'll need to sell, rent it out, or cover the payment from base pay and other income at your new station
+- At PCS, the mortgage doesn't stop when you leave — you'll need to sell, rent it out, or cover the payment from income at your new station

-- At separation, BAH disappears and the mortgage stays — build your post-separation budget around base pay and VA disability compensation before deciding to buy in the final years of service
+- At separation, BAH and base pay both disappear — the mortgage does not.
+Build your post-separation budget around realistic civilian income and VA disability compensation before deciding to buy

 Your Basic Allowance for Housing pays the same whether you rent or own.
-The question is whether the math works to put that allowance toward a mortgage instead of rent — building equity with money you're receiving regardless of your housing choice.
+The question is whether redirecting that allowance toward a mortgage payment — and the ownership costs that come with it — makes financial sense in your situation.

-At many duty stations, the combination of a VA loan's $0 down and competitive rate brings the monthly payment close enough to BAH that the trade makes financial sense.
+At many duty stations, the combination of a VA loan's $0 down and competitive rate brings the monthly payment close enough to BAH that the trade can support equity building when the full ownership cost, expected tour length, and PCS exit plan make sense.
 At others, it doesn't.
 Here's how to work through it for your situation.

 This post is educational and presents data to help you think through the decision.
 MilPayTools is not a lender, real estate advisor, or financial planner.
 Mortgage qualification, BAH rates, and local market conditions vary significantly — consult a VA-approved lender and local real estate professionals for your specific situation.